BPO Foaming Cloths Side Effects

 Generic Name: benzoyl peroxide topical

-Note: This page contains information about the side effects of benzoyl peroxide topical.
-Some of the dosage forms included on this document may not apply to the brand name BPO Foaming Cloths.
+Note: This document contains side effect information about benzoyl peroxide topical.
+Some of the dosage forms listed on this page may not apply to the brand name BPO Foaming Cloths.

 For the Consumer